steadylearner/prop-passer/README.md

 ### withKeys or withProps

-They are to pass ey and props to every children elements.
+They are to pass props to every children elements.
 For React protects those property names, you wouldn't need them.
-You may test them if you want to understand what prop-passer API does.
+Test them if you want to understand what prop-passer API does with plain objects.

 ## Read